-The WDNR Air Management and Environmental Enforcement Programs work together to assure compliance with air program SIP provisions, administrative code, and permit requirements.
+The WDNR Air Management and Environmental Enforcement Programs work together to ensure compliance with Air Management Program SIP provisions, administrative code, and permit requirements.
 Authority to enforce violations and to assess penalties is contained in ss.
 285.83 and 285.87, Wis.
 Stats.
 The WDNR follows a stepped enforcement process to address violations.
-The enforcement response ranges from issuance of a Letter of Inquiry (the state counterpart of an EPA 114 request) where additional information is needed to confirm or assess the significance of a violation, up through referral to the Wisconsin Department of Justice (DOJ) for civil or criminal enforcement as appropriate.
-Wisconsin regulates Pb emissions under Chapter NR 447, Wis.
-Adm.
-Code.
-Under s.
-285.13, Wis.
-Stats., WDNR has the authority to impose fees and penalties to ensure that required measures are ultimately implemented.
+The

-The Environmental Performance Partnership Agreement (EnPPA) between the Wisconsin Air Management Program and U.S. EPA Region 5 addresses implementation of the U.S. EPA High Priority Violation (HPV) policy.
+The Environmental Performance Partnership Agreement (EnPPA) between the Wisconsin Air Management Program and U.S. EPA Region 5 addresses implementation of the U.S. EPA's High Priority Violation (HPV) policy.
 The process for prosecution of violations is also addressed in an Air Management Program Compliance and Enforcement Memorandum of Understanding (MOU) between U.S. EPA Region 5 and the WDNR Air Management Program.
 Consistent with the provisions of this MOU, the two agencies conduct monthly compliance and enforcement conference calls to discuss program issues and specific cases.

-The WDNR regulates modification and construction of stationary sources through its USEPA approved nonattainment NSR, PSD, and Title V permits programs under s.
+The WDNR regulates modification and construction of stationary sources through its U.S. EPA approved nonattainment New Source Review (NSR), Prevention of Significant Deterioration (PSD), and Title V permits programs under s.
 285.11, s.
 285.13, s.
 285.17, s.
-285.19 and ss.
+285.19, and ss.
 285.60 through 285.69, Wis.
 Stats.
-WDNR collects revenue to support these permit programs through application and annual fee requirements under s.
+The WDNR collects revenue to support these permit programs through application of applicable fee requirements under s.
 285.69, Wis.
 Stats.

-On March 28, 2011, WDNR transmitted a letter to EPA clarifying that the infrastructure SIP before EPA review at that time (with respect to the 1997 ozone and 1997 PM2.5 NAAQS) only included PSD regulations that remained approved after EPA issued the PSD SIP narrowing rule.
+On March 28, 2011, the WDNR transmitted a letter to the U.S. EPA clarifying that the infrastructure SIP before the U.S. EPA review at that time (with respect to the 1997 O_3 and 1997 fine particulate matter (PM{2.5}) NAAQS) only included PSD regulations that remained approved after the U.S. EPA issued the PSD SIP narrowing rule.
 Thus, the greenhouse gas (GHG) PSD permitting requirement in Wisconsin's infrastructure SIP submittal consisted of only that portion of the PSD SIP program that applies PSD permitting requirements to GHG emissions at or above the tailoring rule thresholds.
-WDNR made a subsequent submittal on May 4, 2011, asking that revisions to the State's PSD program with respect to aligning the State threshold for GHG emitting sources with the Federal threshold be incorporated into the SIP.
-Therefore, Wisconsin retains all necessary resources and authority to permit GHG emitting sources at the Federal tailoring rule threshold.
+The WDNR made a subsequent submittal on May 4, 2011, asking that revisions to the State's PSD program with respect to aligning the state threshold for GHG emitting sources with the federal threshold be incorporated into the SIP.
+Therefore, Wisconsin retains all necessary resources and authority to permit GHG emitting sources at the federal tailoring rule threshold.

-4. Section 110(a)(2)(D)(i): Interstate transport provisions

-"Each such plan shall [...] contain adequate provisions:
+4. Section 110(a)(2)(D)(i): Interstate transport provisions "Each such plan shall [...] contain adequate provisions:

-- (i) prohibiting, consistent with the provisions of this subchapter, any source or other type of emissions activity within the state from emitting any air pollutant in amounts which will- - (I) contribute significantly to nonattainment in, or - (II) interfere with maintenance by, any other state with respect to any such national primary or secondary ambient air quality standard, or interfere with measures required to be included in the applicable implementation plan for any other state under part C of this subchapter to prevent significant deterioration of air quality to protect visibility."
+(i) prohibiting, consistent with the provisions of this subchapter, any source or other type of emissions activity within the state from emitting any air pollutant in amounts which will-

+(I) contribute significantly to nonattainment in, or

+(II) interfere with maintenance by, any other state with respect to any such national primary or secondary ambient air quality standard, or interfere with measures required to be included in the applicable implementation plan for any other state under part C of this subchapter to prevent significant deterioration of air quality to protect visibility."